11 Audible Insider Tips to Get the Most Out of Audible

 While your account is on hold, you can still buy books and use your credits, but you won’t accrue any new credits.
-So if a great sale comes up, you can still take advantage of it while you’re saving some extra cash.
+So, if a great sale comes up, you can still take advantage of it while you’re saving some extra cash.

-6. Get Cash Back on Your Membership
+6. Get Discounts on Your Membership and Books

+Of course, not all cashback sites are worth using.
+But if you’ve had success with one, it’s worth a shot.
 Groupon also occasionally has deals on Audible memberships, so check there when you need to sign up or renew your membership.

-8. Get Free Audiobooks With Prime
+8. Get Free Audiobooks With Prime Reading

 9. Use Your Credits Before They Expire

-Get the Most Out of Audible
+Get the Most Out of Your Audible Subscription